TASEmulators/BizHawk/README.md

 * [lsnes](http://tasvideos.org/Lsnes.html) for GB and SNES — cross-platform
 * [openMSX](https://openmsx.org) for MSX — cross-platform

-The [TASVideos org](https://github.com/TASVideos) has some forks of other emulators and plugins.
+Emulators for other systems can be found on the [EmulatorResources page](http://tasvideos.org/EmulatorResources.html) at TASVideos.
+The [TASVideos org](https://github.com/TASVideos) also houses other emulators and plugins where development happens sometimes, their upstreams may be of use.

 ## License